A compact model of Escherichia coli core and biosynthetic metabolism: Results

-Leveraging the complete mapping with the EcoCyc database, we parsed, assembled, and manually curated a data structure that enhances the stoichiometric model with a detailed layer of information about enzymes, polypeptides, and genes related to the network (Methods).
-This data structure takes the form of a weighted graph, wherein nodes represent biological entities (reactions, proteins, genes or compounds) and edges represent (potentially quantitative) functional relationships between them (Methods, Figure \ref{annotation_graph}B, Supplementary Tables \ref{node_description_table} and \ref{edge_description_table}), such as catalysis, regulation, protein modification, and protein subunit composition.
-This graph contains the gathered information in a unified form, allowing users to perform a number of tasks related to metabolic modelling applications.
+Using the estensive mapping to the EcoCyc database, we parsed, assembled, and manually curated a knowledge graph that enhances the stoichiometric model with a detailed layer of information about enzymes, polypeptides, and genes related to the network (Methods).
+This data structure takes the form of a weighted graph, where nodes represent biological entities (reactions, proteins, genes, or compounds) and edges represent (potentially quantitative) functional relationships between them (Methods, Figure \ref{annotation_graph}B, Supplementary Tables \ref{node_description_table} and \ref{edge_description_table}), such as catalysis, regulation, protein modification, and protein subunit composition.
+This graph contains the information collected in a unified form, allowing users to perform a number of tasks that occur in metabolic modelling applications.
 For example, by explicitly mapping reactions to their catalysing enzymes rather than to the associated genes (which may additionally include protein activators or cofactors), it simplifies the definition of meaningful enzyme capacity constraints in the model.
-Similarly, since the graph topology implicitly defines associations between reactions and genes, boolean gene-protein-reaction (GPR) rules needed for \textit{in silico} knockout studies can be generated accounting for both catalytic and non-catalytic requirements for each reaction (Supplementary Information \ref{graph_based_computations}).
-Crucially, these GPR rules can be re-generated as needed whenever the graph is updated with new nodes or edges.
-Finally, we employed it to estimate the abundance of protein complexes included in the model from measured polypeptide abundances (Supplementary Information \ref{complex_abundance_estimation}) using an automated procedure (see Result section \ref{EC-iCH360}).
+Similarly, since the graph topology implicitly defines associations between reactions and genes, boolean gene-protein-reaction (GPR) rules needed for \textit{in silico} knockout studies can be generated that account for catalytic and noncatalytic requirements for each reaction (Supplementary Information \ref{graph_based_computations}).
+Crucially, these GPR rules can be regenerated as needed whenever the graph is updated with new nodes or edges.
+Finally, we used it to estimate the abundance of protein complexes included in the model from the measured polypeptide abundances using a simple automated procedure (Supplementary Information \ref{complex_abundance_estimation}, Results section \ref{EC-iCH360}).